Alexei Sayle: Involvement with accusations of party antisemitism

-In January 2020, he was condemned by some Jewish groups after being one of thousands to sign an open letter criticising Rebecca Long-Bailey and other Labour leadership candidates for saying they would sign a 10-point pledge by the Board of Deputies of British Jews intended to combat anti-semitism, should they be elected.
+In January 2020, he was condemned by some Jewish groups after being one of thousands to sign an open letter criticising Rebecca Long-Bailey and other Labour leadership candidates for saying they would sign a 10-point pledge by the Board of Deputies of British Jews which it said was intended to combat antisemitism, should they be elected.
 The letter was organised by Momentum activist Jackie Walker and former Labour MP Chris Williamson.

-In May 2021, Conservative MP Matthew Offord wrote to the BBC's Director-General urging, unsuccessfully, that the planned broadcast of Desert Island Discs featuring Sayle, on 23 May, be halted on the basis that every broadcaster "should be wary of giving a platform to anyone who is seen to be 'excusing' antisemitism".
-There was an outcry on social media in response, rejecting the claim that Sayle was doing this, with support for Sayle (whose mother came from an orthodox Jewish background) from across the board, and the resulting hashtag #IStandWithAlexeiSayle trending on UK Twitter.
+In May 2021, Conservative MP Matthew Offord wrote to the BBC's director-general urging, unsuccessfully, that the planned broadcast of Desert Island Discs featuring Sayle, on 23 May, be halted on the basis that every broadcaster "should be wary of giving a platform to anyone who is seen to be 'excusing' antisemitism".
+There was an outcry on social media in response, rejecting the claim that Sayle was doing this, with support for Sayle (whose mother came from an Orthodox Jewish background) from across the board, and the resulting hashtag #IStandWithAlexeiSayle trending on UK Twitter.

+Double Down News discussion

+In June 2026, Sayle along with Michael Rosen and Miriam Margolyes participated in a candid roundtable titled "They Call Us The Wrong Kind of Jew".
+They discussed their Jewish identities, their views on the Middle East and shared outspoken criticism of Israeli state policies.